AnyChart/docs.anychart.com/Axes_and_Grids/Scales.md

 {sample}AGST\_Scales\_12{sample}

-The same can be done with X Scales if needed:
+The same can be done with X-scales if needed:

 ```
 // sync minimums and maximums of the scales